What Are We Talking About?

 What Defines Criticism Anyway?

-It’s important to know what we’re talking about when we use the word criticism, because communication involves people letting each other know when they are unhappy.
+It’s important to know what we’re talking about when we use the word criticism, because healthy communication involves people letting each other know when they are unhappy.
 How do we do that in a constructive way?
 Complaining (within reason) is a way to get the message across without criticism.
 Gottman explains the difference this way: A complaint focuses on a specific behavior, while a criticism attacks the character of the person.

 Let’s look at a concrete example.
 If my husband and I are going to sleep, and he doesn’t turn the hall light off before being the last one to come to bed, I might want to address it.
 (I’d probably just get up and turn it off, but let’s say it’s a recurrent problem and I’ve asked him before but it keeps happening.)
 A criticism would be something like this “You never listen to me about the lights.
 You are so forgetful.”

-Somehow the desire for the light to be off has been put aside, and the main message has turned into “You are a jerk.”
+Somehow the desire for the light to be off has been put aside, and the main message has turned into “You are the problem.”
 How does that help?
 It doesn’t.
 We’ve now somehow moved from a constructive message aimed at a particular goal, to a destructive message that might have the boomerang effect of making my husband want to leave the light on forever and ever.
 It seems so obvious, but couples fall into this trap way too often.

 Get Out Of The Trap